Fannie Farmer, 1896

 Continue Reading

-The live edition keeps recipes, menus, reference chapters, and source-page links together, so the first printing can still be browsed in sequence or entered through individual recipes without losing the book around them.
+The live collection keeps recipes, menus, reference chapters, and source-page links together — so you can browse the 1896 first edition in sequence or jump to any recipe without losing the book around it.